 If you don’t want to deal with that, there are 2 things you can do.
 One, invest in an arm extension for your tripod.
 I haven’t used these but I have seen them in use when people shoot those overhead recipe videos.
 But remember that these aren’t usually very cheap.
 So it is important to think about how much you are going to use it and whether it will be worth your investment.
 And two, just go free-hand instead of using a tripod.
 You may be someone who already does this.
 I do use freehand from time to time when taking an overhead shot, but very rarely.
 It is a bit tricky for me because most of the time, I don’t get enough light coming through to have a fast enough shutter speed.

 The 45-degree angle– This is the angle I usually go for.
-Just remember 45 degrees is an approximation.
+Just remember that 45 degrees is an approximation.
 It’s a great way to show the subject in full focus while having the other stuff blurred out.
-For example, having the steak in full focus.
-But then having the bearnaise sauce and the cutlery out of focus in the background.
+For example, having the steak in full focus, but then having the bearnaise sauce and the cutlery out of focus in the background.

 Garnish, Garnish, Garnish

 I think this is a tip for food in general, whether you are photographing it or not.
 A dish can look so plain when you don’t garnish it.
 And there are so many ways of doing it.
 There are many simple ways and then there are a lot of technical ways.
 You can sprinkle herbs, add pomegranate seeds, peel over thin strips of cucumber, put edible flowers on your cakes, sprinkle some Cayenne pepper on the sides of the plate.
 You get the idea.
 I was just about to write down “the more time you spend working on your garnish the better it will look”.
-But that isn’t necessarily true.
+However, after thinking about this I realised that this isn’t necessarily always true.
 A quick and simple garnish may be more effective for let’s say, a rustic homemade stew.